mulesoft-consulting/jwt-module/README.md

 ![Configuration](/images/config-parameters.png)

-The signed token returned can be however you wish, but would typically be incorporated into the `Authorization` header of a subsequent HTTP(S) request.
+The signed token returned can be used however you wish, but would typically be incorporated into the `Authorization` header of a subsequent HTTP(S) request.

 ## Errors Raised